ljiang09/data-science-2023/challenges/c04-gapminder-assignment.md

 - Oceania, much like with the GDP per capita plot, has a very narrow range of values compared to the rest of the continents.
-- The order of mean life expectancies, from highest to lowest, is:
+- The order of median life expectancies, from highest to lowest, is:
   Oceania, Europe, Americas, Asia, Africa.
-This is very similar to the ordering of mean GDP per capitas for `year_min`.
+This is very similar to the ordering of median GDP per capitas for `year_min`.
 - Only Europe and Africa have outliers.
 Europe’s outliers is on the lower end, while Africa’s outlier is on the upper end.